CommunityToolkit/MVVM-Samples/docs/mvvm/AsyncRelayCommand.md

 ## Sample Code

-You can find more examples in our [unit tests](https://github.com/Microsoft/WindowsCommunityToolkit//blob/master/UnitTests/UnitTests.Shared/Mvvm)
+There are more examples in the [unit tests](https://github.com/Microsoft/WindowsCommunityToolkit//blob/master/UnitTests/UnitTests.Shared/Mvvm).

 ## Requirements